What is the Window of Tolerance and How It Impacts Your Life

 Being in tune with your emotional state during changes helps identify when you’re outside your comfort zone.
 This awareness is the first step toward managing stress.

-Physical activity, such as yoga or jogging, helps channel overwhelming emotions into constructive outlets.
+Physical activity like yoga or jogging helps channel overwhelming emotions into constructive outlets.
 Movement provides clarity and a sense of control.

 Use mindfulness to cultivate a sense of direction and purpose.
 Focus on the present, accepting the flow of life while gradually rebuilding confidence in your future.